-- statistical methods or artificial intelligence algorithms
+- any statistical method or artificial intelligence algorithm

-- MS Excel
+- MS Excel /SPSS

 - Galaxy platform